kaisenlinux/manpages-dev/category/TCP/socat.md

               See also: CREATE, GOPEN, UNIX-CONNECT

        OPENSSL:<host>:<port>
               Tries to establish a SSL connection to <port> [TCP service] on <host> [IP address] using TCP/IP version 4 or 6 depending on address specification, name resolution, or option pf.
               NOTE:  Up  to  version 1.7.2.4 the server certificate was only checked for validity against the system certificate store or cafile or capath, but not for match with the server’s name or its IP address.
 Since version 1.7.3.0 socat checks the peer certificate for match with the <host> parameter or the value of the openssl-commonname option.
-Socat tries to match it against the certificates subject commonName, and the certificates extension subjec‐ tAltName DNS names.
+Socat  tries to match it against the certificates subject commonName, and the certificates extension subjectAltName DNS names.
 Wildcards in the certificate are supported.
               Option groups: FD,SOCKET,IP4,IP6,TCP,OPENSSL,RETRY
               Useful options: cipher, verify, commonname, cafile, capath, certificate, key, compress, bind, pf, connect-timeout, sourceport, retry
               See also: OPENSSL-LISTEN, TCP

        OPENSSL-LISTEN:<port>
               Listens on tcp <port> [TCP service].
 The IP version is 4 or the one specified with pf.
 When a connection is accepted, this address behaves as SSL server.
               Note: You probably want to use the certificate option with this address.
               NOTE: The client certificate is only checked for validity against cafile or capath, but not for match with the client’s name or its IP address!
               Option groups: FD,SOCKET,IP4,IP6,TCP,LISTEN,OPENSSL,CHILD,RANGE,RETRY